nodejs/node/doc/api/http.markdown

 hard to pack the request headers and data into a single TCP packet.

-That's usually what you want (it saves a TCP round-trip) but not when the first data isn't sent until possibly much later.  `request.flush()` lets you bypass the optimization and kickstart the request.
+That's usually what you want (it saves a TCP round-trip) but not when the first data isn't sent until possibly much later.  `request.flushHeaders()` lets you bypass the optimization and kickstart the request.

 ### request.write(chunk[, encoding][, callback])